How to Build a Claude App (April 2026)

 What is a Claude App?

 A Claude App is an MCP App that runs inside Claude.
-When Claude calls a tool, the app renders the result as interactive UI (cards, forms, charts, maps) instead of plain text.
-Claude Apps run in sandboxed iframes on both Claude web and Claude Desktop, and are available on Free, Pro, Max, Team, and Enterprise plans.
+When Claude calls a tool, the app renders the result as interactive UI (cards, forms, charts, maps) inside a sandboxed iframe instead of plain text.
+Claude Apps work on Claude web and Claude Desktop across Free, Pro, Max, Team, and Enterprise plans.
+Because they follow the MCP Apps open standard (ext-apps v1.7.0), the same app also runs on ChatGPT, Goose, VS Code, Postman, and MCPJam without code changes.

 Can the same app run on both Claude and ChatGPT?

 Yes.
-Because both Claude and ChatGPT implement the MCP App standard, an app built with sunpeak runs on both without code changes.
-The core API (useToolData, useAppState, SafeArea, and other hooks) is host-agnostic.
-You write your app once and it works across hosts.
+Claude and ChatGPT both implement the MCP Apps standard (ext-apps), so an app built with sunpeak runs on both without code changes.
+The core API (useToolData, useAppState, useDisplayMode, SafeArea, and other hooks) is host-agnostic.
+You write your app once and it works across Claude, ChatGPT, Goose, VS Code (via Copilot), Postman, and MCPJam.

 How do I test a Claude App locally?

-Run sunpeak dev to start the local simulator at localhost:3000.
-The simulator loads simulation files (JSON mock data) and renders your app exactly as Claude would.
-You can test display modes (inline, fullscreen, picture-in-picture), light and dark themes, and different screen sizes.
-Sunpeak also includes Vitest and Playwright for automated testing.
+Run pnpm dev to start the local inspector at localhost:3000 and the MCP server at localhost:8000.
+The inspector loads simulation files (JSON mock data) and renders your app exactly as Claude would.
+You can test display modes, themes, and screen sizes.
+For automated testing, sunpeak includes pnpm test for unit and E2E tests, pnpm test:visual for visual regression tests, and pnpm test:live for live host validation.

 What is the difference between Claude Apps and Claude Connectors?